 Senator Bill Cassidy tests positive for coronavirus

-BATON ROUGE - U.S. Senator Bill Cassidy's office announced Thursday that the senator had tested positive for COVID-19.
+BATON ROUGE (AP) — U.S. Sen. Bill Cassidy announced Thursday that he has tested positive for the coronavirus and is experiencing some COVID-19 symptoms.
+He said he is quarantining in Louisiana.

+The Republican senator, 62, who is running for reelection on Nov.
+3, is experiencing “mild symptoms that began this morning,” from COVID-19, the illness caused by the virus, his spokesperson Cole Avery said.
+Cassidy is at least the 13th member of Congress known to have tested positive for the coronavirus and only the second senator.

-Upon being notified last night that he’d been exposed to an individual with coronavirus, U.S. Senator Bill Cassidy, M.D.
-(R-LA) was tested today for COVID-19.
-That test was positive.
-Cassidy contacted his physician and is strictly adhering to all CDC recommendations, including quarantining for 14 days and notifying those with whom he may have come into contact.
+Cassidy, a physician from Baton Rouge who regularly wears a mask when in public and on Capitol Hill, said in a statement that he was tested after being notified Wednesday night that he’d been exposed to someone infected with the virus.
+The senator said he is adhering to medical guidance and notifying people with whom he may have come into contact.

-“I am strictly following the direction of our medical experts and strongly encourage others to do the same,” said Dr. Cassidy.
+“I am strictly following the direction of our medical experts and strongly encourage others to do the same,” he said.

+A few hours later, the senator posted a short video on Twitter to “thank folks for their concern and to let them know I’m OK.”
+He also made a pitch for his legislation seeking more money for coronavirus testing.

+Cassidy’s announcement came a day after he was in north Louisiana, visiting a veterans hospital in Shreveport, where he posted a photo with an official from the facility.

 More News